imixs/imixs-workflow/src/site/markdown/contributing.md

 ## Coding Guidelines

-The code style used within the Imixs-Workflow project is based on the _[Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)_:
+The code style used within the Imixs-Workflow project is based on the Java Conventions with the following details:

+- tab policy = Spaces only
-- indentation -> 2 Spaces
+- indentation = 4 Spaces (do not use tabs)
+- tab size = 4 columns
-- line length -> 100
+- line length = 120

 Within this project we use Eclipse as the main development IDE.
 You can import the file 'imixs-code-style.xml' into the Eclipse IDE to get the actual formating rules (_Preferences -> Java-Code-Style Formatter Profile_).